Quality of Life

-Madison County has two hospitals:
+Madison County has three hospitals:

 All hospitals are part of large network of hospitals and provide wide range of health and medical services such as emergency service, cancer care, neurosurgery, and maternity services.

-In addition, there are three urgent care centers (walk-in health clinics) in Madison County, including Med One, MedCheck and MedExpress.
+In addition, there are three urgent care centers (walk-in clinics) in Madison County, including Med One, MedCheck, and MedExpress.
 Madison County Community Health Center also provides a full medical and health service including dental care for the uninsured, underinsured, Medicaid, and Medicare populations.

-Cost of Living
+Cost of Living – Housing

-- Annual Average Temperature High / Low: 60.4F/ 42.2F
+- Temperature High / Low: 60.4°F/ 42.2°F

-- Annual Average Precipitation: 38.6 inches
+- Precipitation: 38.6 inches

-- Annual Average Snowfall: 19.4 inches
+- Snowfall: 19.4 inches

 The Anderson-Madison County area is not known for many natural disasters such as hurricanes, wildfire, or earthquakes.
 Tornadoes are possible just as in any parts of the Midwest United States, though the Anderson-Madison County area has not had any damages from tornado touchdowns recently.
-According to National Center for Environmental Information (NOAA), the average annual number of tornadoes (1991-2010) is 22 in the entire state of Indiana.
+According to the National Center for Environmental Information (NOAA), the average annual number of tornadoes (1991-2010) is 22 in the entire state of Indiana.